HACCP Levels 1 & 2

 WHAT IS HACCP?

-HACCP stands for Hazard Analysis and Critical Control Point.
-HACCP is a systematic approach to identifying and controlling hazards (microbiological, chemical or physical) that could pose a danger to the preparation of safe food.
+HACCP stands for Hazard Analysis and Critical Control Point it is a systematic approach to identifying and controlling hazards (microbiological, chemical or physical) that could pose a danger to the preparation of safe food.

 Above all, it’s about ensuring food is safe for consumption.
 In other words HACCP helps operating a safe kitchen, canteen, deli, or food preparation area.
 The principles of HACCP have been developed to protect against poisoning.
 Consequently, growing, delivery, preparing, and serving of food are all a part of this.